CiscoSE/MaxmindAsnImporter/README.md

 ## Requirements

 1. Python 3.x
-2. Stealthwatch 7.0 or higher
+2. Stealthwatch Enterprise 7.0 or higher
     - Updates files and documentation can be found in the Network Visibility and Segementation product category on [software.cisco.com](https://software.cisco.com/download/home/286307082)
-3. Stealthwatch user credentials with the "Master Admin" role assigned.
+3. Stealthwatch Enterprise user credentials with the "Master Admin" role assigned.
     - User roles are configured in the Stealthwatch web interface.
 Simply navigate to *Global Settings -> User Management*.
 4. A MaxMind API key.
 Information on that below.